pliang279/HEMM/README.md

 Overall, HEMM's collection of 29 datasets enables a systematic evaluation of today's multimodal foundation models.
 Through comprehensive experiments of many models across HEMM tasks, we (1) identify key *dataset dimensions* (e.g., basic skills, information flows, and use cases) that pose challenges to today's models, and (2) distill performance trends regarding how different *modeling dimensions* (e.g., scale, pre-training data, multimodal alignment, pre-training, and instruction tuning objectives) influence downstream task performance.
 These findings yield important conclusions regarding challenging multimodal interactions, use cases, and tasks requiring reasoning and external knowledge, the benefits of data and model scale, and the benefits of instruction-tuning.

+## Datasets Currently Supported
+HEMM currently supports the following datasets

+1. Multimedia: VQA, Visual Genome, VCR, OK-VQA, GQA, NoCaps, Flickr30k, Winoground, NLVR, NLVR2, IRFL, MM-IMDb, Magic Brush
+2. Affective Computing: NewYorker Cartoon, Hateful Memes, MemeCap, Memotion, FER-2013
+3. Science: ScienceQA, Resisc-45, UCMERCED LAND USE, iNaturalist, DECIMER
+4. Healthcare: PathVQA, VQARAD, OpenPath, SlakeVQA
+5. HCI: Enrico, Screen2Words

+Follow these steps to add a new dataset:

+1. Go to ./hemm/prompts/
+2. Add a file containing the code to return the prompt for the task
+3. Go to ./hemm/data/
+4. Add the dataset file containing the class (inherited from hemm.data.dataset.HEMMDatasetEvaluator) to load the dataset.
+Make sure to have the load, get_prompt, evaluate_dataset, and evaluate_dataset_batched methods.
+The load method should download the dataset files, get_prompt method should return the suitable prompt based on the inputs, evaluate_dataset method evaluates the input model on individual inputs without batching, and evaluate_dataset_batched method perfoms the batched inference (only if the model supports batched inference).
+5. Import the dataset file in ./hemm/utils/base_utils/ and add the suitable dataset key in the "load_dataset_evaluator" function.
+6. Check whether the dataset loads correctly.
+Finally, evaluate the loaded model on the dataset.

 Create a virtual environment and install dependencies.